enormandeau/github_tutorial/files/02_github.md

 target="_blank">this repository on GitHub</a>
 - Click on the `Fork` button near the upper right of the screen

-This will create a copy of the `Planets` repository for you.
+This will create a copy of the `Planets` repository in your projects.
 You own this copy and will be able to modify it during the tutorial.

 ### Next section